losrobbos/use-reducer-typescript/README.md

 A minimal working sample demonstrating the usage of the React useReducer hook with TypeScript

-Find all relevant code in src/App.tsx:
+The Reducer state is shared with App.tsx using Context.

+Relevant concepts:
 - Reducer function
+- Action Types
+- Action Functions
-- Actions
+- Union Type for all possible Actions
-- State typing
+- Autocompletion for payload in Reducer switch cases
-- Usage of state & state actions in event handlers
+- Update of state by dispatching actions (in click event handlers)

-For seing a minimal sample where the useReducer state is provided from a central context provider:
-- switch to branch "with-context"